 Understanding the Forex Brokerage Business Models – A-Book, B-Book, and Hybrid

-7 min read
+12 min read

 A-book model

-A-book is also called risk transfer.
+A-book model is also called risk transfer.
 And as the name suggests, price risk transfer describes the situation where a broker finds another party to assume the price risk and to run any potential losses.
 Usually, this is another broker, a bank, or a non-bank market-maker.

-Making money in A-book.
+Making money in A-book

 Pros